narwal4421/ShadowCart/README.md

 # ShadowCart 👻
-### Shop Like a Ghost.
-Save Like a Legend.

-**Most e-commerce sites are designed to trap you.** They force you to create accounts, sign up for newsletters, and store your credit card just so you can save a single item to a cart.
-They want you to make an impulse purchase before you have time to think.

-**ShadowCart is your defense.** It’s a universal, stealth-mode cart that follows you everywhere you shop.
-No signups.
+### The Universal "No-Signup" Shopping Layer

+**Tired of creating a new account every time you want to save a product?** Most shoppers are.
+E-commerce sites force you to sign up, verify emails, and create passwords just to add an item to a cart—only to spam your inbox later.

+**ShadowCart** is the solution.
+It is a universal, stealth-mode shopping layer that sits on top of your browser.
+It intercepts "Add to Cart" buttons across the web and saves items to your own private, unified dashboard. **No store signups.
 No friction.
-No tracking.
-Just one place for everything you want, protected by a 48-hour cooling-off period that saves you from yourself.
+One extension for every product on the internet.**

 ---

-## 🔥 The Superpowers

-- **Universal Interception:** ShadowCart is a ghost in the machine.
-It detects "Add to Cart" buttons on almost any site on the planet and intercepts them before the store even knows you're there.
+## ✨ Key Features

-- **Escape the Signup Trap:** Stop giving away your email and creating passwords.
-Save products from *any* boutique store without ever creating an account.
+- **The "No-Signup" Rule:** Save items from *any* store (Amazon, Shopify, Gucci, etc.) without ever creating an account on their website.
-- **The 48-Hour Rule:** Every item you "Shadow" enters a 48-hour cooling period.
-If you still want it after 2 days, you buy it.
-If not, you just saved yourself from a regret purchase.
-- **Mood Metrics:** Tag your state of mind.
-Were you shopping out of *Boredom*? *FOMO*? *Stress*?
-ShadowCart helps you hack your own psychology.
-- **Stealth Reminders:** Get a discrete email (via Brevo) when your cooling period ends.
-Your future self will thank you.
+- **Unified Cart Dashboard:** View every product you're considering in one high-end, centralized interface.
+- **Customized Reminders:** Every item enters a "Cooling Period" to prevent impulse buys.
+Set your own customized timers for when you want to be notified.
+- **Smart Reminders to your Email:** Optionally receive a sleek email notification via Brevo the moment your cooling period ends, so you can make a final decision.
+- **Zero Friction Mood Tagging:** Log how you feel about a purchase (Bored, FOMO, Excited) to track your spending psychology.
-- **Total Local Sovereignty:** We don't want your data.
-Your shopping history is stored locally on your machine.
-You own it.
-No one else.
+- **Privacy First:** Your data is YOURS.
+All shopping history is stored locally on your machine using IndexedDB.

 ---

 ## 🛠️ The Spec Ops Tech Stack

-Built for speed, stealth, and total reliability.

-- **React 19 & TypeScript:** A high-end, responsive engine.
-- **Vite & CRXJS:** The fastest extension build system in existence.
+ShadowCart uses a cutting-edge, high-performance stack for a seamless user experience:

+- **Frontend:** [React 19](https://react.dev/) & [TypeScript](https://www.typescriptlang.org/) for a robust, interactive UI.
+- **Bundler:** [Vite](https://vitejs.dev/) + [CRXJS](https://crxjs.dev/) for lightning-fast extension performance.
-- **TailwindCSS:** Sleek, dark-mode "Linear" aesthetic.
+- **Styling:** [TailwindCSS](https://tailwindcss.com/) for a premium, dark-mode "Linear" aesthetic.
-- **Vercel & Brevo Cloud:** Serverless cloud infrastructure for stealthy email reminders.
-- **IndexedDB:** Military-grade local data persistence.
+- **Database:** [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) for secure, local-first data persistence.
+- **Cloud Infrastructure:** [Vercel](https://vercel.com/) Serverless Functions for handling secure backend triggers.
+- **Email Engine:** [Brevo API](https://www.brevo.com/) for professional-grade transactional email delivery.

 ---

-## 📦 Deploy the Ghost
+## 📦 One-Click Deployment

+### **For Users**
+1. Download the `dist` folder.
+2. Go to `chrome://extensions/` and enable **Developer Mode**.
+3. Click **Load Unpacked** and select the folder.

+### **For Developers**
 1. `git clone https://github.com/narwal4421/ShadowCart`
 2. `npm install`
 3. `npm run build`
-4. Load the `dist` folder into Chrome as an **Unpacked Extension**.

 ---

-### *The internet wants your money.
-ShadowCart wants your peace of mind.
-Join the shadows.* 👻💰
+## 🛡️ Our Philosophy
+We believe shopping should be intentional, not impulsive.
+We built ShadowCart to give you back your time (no more signups) and your money (no more impulse buys).

+### *Don't just buy it.
+Shadow it.* 👻💰